RRTogunov/MSPaintComputer/README.md

 The logic gate is executed as follows:
 1. Define colors for A and B (white = 0, black  = 1).
-2. Using the colour-picker and bucket/fill tools, cycle through copy/pasting the colours in the "Bus" and "Probe" squares on the left into the leads on the right.
-When there is more than one colour in the source, cycle through them in order from left to right.
+2. Using the colour-picker and bucket/fill tools, cycle through copy/pasting the colours from the logic/instruction sequence boxes on the left to their corresponding leads on the right.
+When there is more than one colour in the instruction, cycle through them from left to right.

-The following is a step-by step execution of the above instruction:
+The following is a step-by-step execution of the above instruction for the AND gate:

 ![example_AND](media/example_AND_logic_gate.png)